TheJacksonLaboratory/crf_rnaseq_basics/README.md

 1. common bash commands
 2. writing short bash scripts
 3. common R commands
-4. requesting resources from the SLURM job scheduler on jaxhpc
+4. requesting resources from the SLURM job scheduler on the JAX HPC cluster
 5. running a program installed in a singularity container.
 6. familiarity with Welch's or Student's t-tests.
 7. familiarity with the concept of a statistical distribution.

 In addition, in order to understand the three-group and multivariate analyses sections in the `edgeR` and `DESeq2` chapters, familiarity with basic linear regression would be very helpful.

 The scripts in this repository for steps 1 through 5 (up to and including expression matrix generation) assume you have at least 16 threads (or virtual CPUs), 64 GiB of RAM, and 200 GB of available storage on a compute node running some flavor of Linux.
-Steps 6 through 8 can be carried out on jaxhpc but can (unless your data are really big) more conveniently carried out on your laptop.
+Steps 6 through 8 can be carried out on the JAX HPC cluster but can (unless your data are really big) more conveniently carried out on your laptop.

 For convenience, we have included the the expression matrix `feature_counts.txt` and the metadata file `metadata.GSE151185.txt` in the `data` subdirectory of this repo.
 You can use these two files to skip steps 1 through 5, and proceed directly to steps 6 through 8.

-On jaxhpc, you can download this repository (including the scripts) into a directory (say, for instance `opt`) under your `/home` directory by changing to the parent directory and entering:
+On the JAX HPC cluster, you can download this repository (including the scripts) into a directory (say, for instance `opt`) under your `/home` directory by changing to the parent directory and entering:

 ```
 mkdir -p ~/opt